binbjz/jks_sonar/README.md

 ----

-## How To Configure user access and hook
+## How To Configure User Access And Hook

 * configure user with repo permission, configure Stash Webhook and Events to Jenkins.
 * It can only be used with valid cookie.